-When his brother is suddenly killed as the pair bond over trauma and in a car accident, estranged sibling a deep need for attachment.
-They Roman (Dylan O'Brien) suffers the quickly become each other's unique pain of being permanently emotional support twin-surrogate, severed from his twin.
-Inseparable on call for late night grocery trips, in childhood, the brothers drifted afterwork bitch sessions, and road apart as adults, brother Rocky trip singalongs.
-But odd couple (also O'Brien) living out and proud bliss can't last, as Dennis has more in Portland while Roman lived a than friendship in mind, Roman (decidedly hetero) tradie life in grapples with explosive anger hometown Idaho.
-It seems he'll issues, and dark secrets inevitably come to light. never have the chance to work through his complicated feelings towards his twin until stumbling
+When his brother is suddenly killed in a car accident, estranged sibling Roman (Dylan O'Brien) suffers the unique pain of being permanently severed from his twin.
+Inseparable in childhood, the brothers drifted apart as adults, brother Rocky (also O'Brien) living out and proud in Portland while Roman lived a (decidedly hetero) tradie life in hometown Idaho.
+It seems he'll never have the chance to work through his complicated feelings towards his twin until stumbling upon a bereavement group for just such a purpose.